 Markets and territories

-With regards to its restricted markets and territories, FXCentrum does not offer it services in the following jurisdictions – Afghanistan, USA, Crimea, Cuba, Israel, North Korea, Sudan, Iraq, Lao People’s Democratic Republic, Syria, Vanuatu, Uganda, Yemen, Iran, Ethiopia and Bosnia and Herzegovina.”
+With regards to its restricted markets and territories, FXCentrum does not offer its services to the residents of certain jurisdictions such as the USA, Afghanistan, Cuba, Crimea, Israel, Sudan, North Korea, Iraq, Lao People’s Democratic Republic, Syria, Vanuatu, Yemen, Ethiopia, Iran, Bosna and Herzegovina.

-FXCentrum also reserves the right to not accept clients, and to request additional documents for activating trading accounts for clients in Mauritius, Albania, The Bahamas, Botswana, Burkina Faso, Cambodia, Barbados, Cayman Islands, Iceland, Ghana, Jamaica, Myanmar, Mongolia, Morocco, Nicaragua, Senegal, Pakistan, Zimbabwe, Panama and Yemen.
+FXCentrum also reserves the right to not accept clients, and to request additional documents for activating trading accounts of clients from the EU, Russian Federation, and also Albania, Barbados, Burkina Faso, Cambodia, Cayman Islands, Ghana, Haiti, Jamaica, Jordan, Mali, Malta, Morocco, Myanmar, Nicaragua, Pakistan, Panama, Philippines, Senegal, South Sudan, Turkey, Uganda and United Arab Emirates due to The Financial Action Task Force (FATF) list of high-risk countries.

 Instruments and spreads